-Mr. Kenneth Day, Ph.D Served as a Marathon County Board Supervisor from 2001- 2016.
-Ken began his service on the original CCCW Family Care board at its inception, and is a founding member of the CLI Board.
+Kenneth Day, Ph.D. served as a Marathon County Board Supervisor from 2001- 2016.
+Ken began his service on the original CCCW Family Care Board at its inception, and is a founding member of the Inclusa Board.
 His most recent employment included serving as the Director of Business Development for the American Society of Laser Medicine and Surgery.
 Prior to that employment, he served as the Senior VP of Business Development for the Aspirus Healthcare system for 19 years, and as a Vice President at North Central Technical Institute for 13 years.
-Ken has served on several nonprofit boards of directors including the North Central Technical College board for 12 years, and the board of directors of the North Central Healthcare Center.
+Ken has served on several nonprofit Boards of Directors including the North Central Technical College board for 12 years, and North Central Healthcare Center.
 Ken represented Marathon County, and was a founding member and co-chair of the Central Wisconsin ADRC Board of Directors.
 He has been active as a volunteer and consultant to numerous community organizations, including the United Way of Marathon County.
-Ken currently consults with nonprofit and governmental organizations on leadership development and Governance.
+He currently consults with nonprofit and governmental organizations on leadership development and governance.

 15625 UW Hwy 61